humanmade/altis-multilingual/docs/README.md

 ## Installing Languages

-HM Platform is translated in to many languages.
+HM Platform is translated into many languages.
 This includes the administrative interface and all user-facing strings that will be displayed on the front-end of the website.
 See [Installing Languages](installing-languages.md) for instructions.